 incorrect (non-linear effects are a result of the Poole-Frenkel

-contacts, which are best described by metal-metal junctions, see Org.
+the contacts, which are best described by metal-metal junctions,

-fabricated and measured.
-This merits to be highlighted
+transistor (LE-FET) was fabricated and measured.
+This merits to be

-because it was, to our knowledge, the first such device in
+highlighted because it was, to our knowledge, the first

-Hong Kong for developing electronic devices based on DNA.
+of Hong Kong for developing electronic devices based on

-In this approach, DNA is treated as any other organic
+DNA.
+In this approach, DNA is treated as any other

-material, with the advantage of the capability of DNA to
+organic material, with the advantage of the capability

-self assemble and self organize.
-This will enable to
+of DNA to self assemble and self organize.
+This will

-the way the thin-film transistor was modeled.
-Because the
+of the way the thin-film transistor was modeled.
+Because

-device with a metal for the active layer fully behaved as a
+the device with a metal for the active layer fully behaved

-transistor, with the source-drain current programmed by the
+as a transistor, with the source-drain current programmed

-gate-bias the device worked as a proof-of-principle for the
+by the gate-bias the device worked as a proof-of-principle

 The metal transistor was considered innovation of the year